 1899 Penny Value Guides

-• 1899 Proof Penny: A limited collector edition with only 2,031 pieces struck using polished dies.
+- 1899 Proof Penny: A limited collector edition with only 2,031 pieces struck using polished dies and carefully prepared planchets, resulting in mirror-like surfaces.

-• 1899 CAM (Cameo) Penny: A proof coin displaying frosted devices against mirror-like fields, produced from fresh dies.
+- 1899 CAM (Cameo) Penny: A proof coin displaying frosted design elements against mirror-like fields, produced only from the freshest dies early in proof production runs.

 These three varieties offer different entry points for collectors.
-Business strikes are the most accessible, while proof and cameo examples appeal to those seeking higher quality and rarity.
+Business strikes are the most accessible for most budgets.
+Proof and cameo examples appeal to those seeking exceptional quality and rarity in their collections.

 1899 No Mint Mark Penny Value

 The auction record for this variety is $108,000.
-This sale occurred at Heritage Auctions in August 2019 for an MS68 Red specimen.
+This sale took place at Heritage Auctions in August 2019 for the MS68 Red specimen from the Castle Collection.

 1899 No Mint Mark Penny (RD) Price/Grade Chart